PLEASE SEE AVAILABLE ARTWORK BELOW

 Philip Rickmans’ interest in birds led to him studying in both Paris and London.
-It was through his passion for bird art that he came to know George Edward Lodge who generously gave the young Rickman great encouragement and an important introduction to Archibald Thorburn.
+It was through his passion for bird art that he came to know another great bird artist George Edward Lodge.
+Lodge took Rickman under his wing and he generously gave the young Rickman a good deal of encouragement and a very important introduction to Archibald Thorburn.

 Although Philip Rickman learnt much from George Edward Lodge, his technique was far more influenced by Archibald Thorburn, particularly his trademark waterfowl and gamebirds.
-Thorburn taught Rickman the application of colour and shared his skill in producing the iridescence found on birds such as Pheasants and Kingfishers.
+Thorburn taught Rickman the application of colour and shared his skill in producing the iridescence found on the plumage of birds such as Pheasants and Kingfishers.

 In 1920 Philip Rickman held his first exhibition at the Greatorex Gallery in Bond Street, London.
-After this his talents were recognised by ‘The Field’ and many other sporting publications.
-He later exhibited through Embletons and The Tryon Gallery.
+After this his talents were recognised by ‘The Field’ followed by many other sporting publications.
+Rickman later exhibited through Embletons and The Tryon Gallery.
 He illustrated and published several books and many of his pictures have passed through London’s top auction houses.
 Some of his works can also be found in museums and many important private collections.